Constraints on Light Sterile Neutrinos and Scalar Non-Standard Interactions Using the First Reactor Antineutrino Oscillation Results at JUNO: Theoretical Framework

 \subsection{Light Sterile Neutrinos}

 The current understanding of neutrino physics involves oscillations between three different active states.
 This picture is robust and most of its parameters are well determined~\cite{deSalas:2020pgw,Esteban:2024eli,Capozzi:2025wyn}.
 However, different theoretical motivations and experimental results point towards the possibility of the existence of a fourth light sterile neutrino~\cite{Acero:2022wqg}.
 Sterile neutrinos are theorized singlets under the Standard Model gauge symmetries.
-They are called \textit{sterile} in a sense that they do not take part in weak interactions.
+They are called \textit{sterile} in the sense that they do not take part in weak interactions.
 However, they can mix with the active neutrinos and therefore induce oscillation from the active to the sterile one.

 While there is not a limit on the allowed number of sterile neutrinos, nor their mass scale, there are existing bounds on the active-sterile mixing parameters assuming one additional light state.
 The existence of sterile neutrinos has been investigated at several different scales.
 For instance, sterile neutrinos in the range close to the GUT scale can explain the smallness of active state masses, through the so-called Type-I seesaw mechanism~\cite{Minkowski:1977sc,Yanagida:1979as,Glashow:1979nm,Gell-Mann:1979vob,Mohapatra:1980yp,Schechter:1980gr}, while those within the keV scale, are candidates for warm dark matter~\cite{Kusenko:2009up}.
 On the other hand, those in the eV range were originally studied as a solution to the $\bar{\nu}_e$ excess observed by the LSND~\cite{LSND:2001aii} and the MiniBooNE~\cite{MiniBooNE:2010idf} experiments, as well as the disappearance anomaly of $\nu_e$ observed during the calibration of solar experiments like GALLEX and SAGE~\cite{Giunti:2010zu}.
 However, the recent results by the MicroBooNE collaboration~\cite{MicroBooNE:2025nll} disfavored the single sterile neutrino interpretation of the LSND and MiniBooNE anomalies and a large portion of the parameter space available to explain the gallium anomalies.
+Other studies have also constrained the sterile neutrino flux from solar neutrino experiments~\cite{Ankush2019}.
 Nonetheless, light sterile neutrinos are still not completely ruled out and can be investigated in long-baseline experiments like JUNO.

 Here, a $3+1$ framework is adopted, consisting of the three active neutrinos and one light sterile state.
 The $4\times4$ matrix $\mathcal{U}$ relates the flavor and mass basis.
 Hence, the usual survival probability of electron antineutrinos produced at reactor facilities will be modified, giving the form~\cite{JUNO:2015zny}